Now is the time for evangelization - using every means of modern technology at our disposal to spread the Gospel.

 The Bishop at Work in Allentown

-In his four years as shepherd of the Diocese, Bishop Barres has initiated a vibrant diocesan-wide St. Thomas More Society for lawyers, which is very active in local efforts to educate the faithful on the need to protect our religious liberty.
+In his almost five years as shepherd of the Diocese, Bishop Barres has initiated a vibrant diocesan-wide St. Thomas More Society for lawyers, which is very active in local efforts to educate the faithful on the need to protect our religious liberty.
 He's also established an aspirancy program for young men considering a call to the priesthood.
 In the summer of 2013 the Diocese sponsored Quo Vadis, a weeklong summer camp/retreat for high school age boys who think they may have a vocation.
 Under the Bishop's leadership the Diocese has expanded ministry to people of Hispanic descent, the fastest growing population group in the diocese.

 The Bishop has supported efforts of pastors, teachers, parents and the former Bishop's Commission on Catholic Schools at strengthening our Catholic schools.
 In the 2012-2013 school year, Allentown was the only Diocese in Pennsylvania to see an increase in enrollment and the only diocese from Maine to Maryland to show an increase in elementary school enrollment.
 The current school year makes the second straight year, Diocese of Allentown school enrollment has increased.